beameio/beame-sdk/README.md

 ## Steps to use Beame.io

-At each of the following steps you are provided with a hostname under Beame's domain and a matching publically trusted x509 certificate.
-The keys for the certificates are generated locally on your computer and do not leave it (unless you specifically do it).
+At each of the following steps you are provided with a hostname under Beame's domain and a matching publicly trusted x509 certificate.
+The keys for the certificates are generated locally on your computer.
+The keys do not leave your computer (unless you specifically export them).

 1. Register as a *developer*
-1. Create an *atom* (roughly an application) under the *developer*
+1. Create an *atom* (an application) under the *developer*
-1. Create an *edge client* (roughly a server) under the *atom*
+1. Create an *edge client* (a user server) under the *atom*

-At this point you can proceed with one of the following usages:
+At this point you can proceed with any of the following actions:

-* Run a server (aka *edge client*) with publically trusted x509 certificate.
+* Run a server (aka *edge client*) with a publicly trusted x509 certificate.
 * Sign arbitrary data with any of your certificates
 * Check signatures of arbitrary data
-* Encrypt arbitrary data so that only specified entity (someone that has specific x509 certificate) can decrypt it.
+* Encrypt arbitrary data so that only a specified entity (someone that has a specific x509 certificate) can decrypt it.
 * Decrypt arbitrary data that was encrypted to one of the entities you own (encrypted to one of your certificates).

 # Beame.io SDK